xk1234/tp/docs/DeveloperGuide.md

 1. User <ins>shows all contacts (UC1)</ins>.
 2. User requests to edit a specific person in the list.
 3. User states which fields to update and provide updated details.
-4. AddressBook edits the person with updated details.
+4. System edits the person with updated details.
     Use case ends.

 **Extensions**

 * 2a.
 The given index is invalid.
     * 2a1.
-AddressBook shows an error message.
+System shows an error message.
       Use case resumes at step 1.
 * 3a.
 The details provided are invalid.
     * 3a1.
-AddressBook shows an error message.
+System shows an error message.
       Use case resumes at step 1.

 **Use case: UC4 - Delete a person**